 The “Intellectual Dark Web” is the label assigned to the online community of great thinkers who dare to challenge conventional thought and traditions.
 Perhaps the mirror term of the “Intellectual Light Web” may be more appropriate for those of us in the spiritual community.
-Would Eric Weinstein agree?
+Would Brett or Eric Weinstein agree?

 As we now embark on the new territory of openness with the digital world, chaos is becoming ever more visible.
 Perhaps we are revisiting the ever repeating patterns that move us in the direction of greater enlightenment?
 With open-minds and open hearts we engage one another to discover areas of agreement within the complex world of human discovery.

 These deep thinkers and powerful people like those in the past are attacked and criticized by their peers.
 Nicolaus Copernicus, Abraham Lincoln, Mahatma Gandhi and Martin Luther King Jr. are but a few who dared to challenge the majority opinion to push for change.

 Also there are contrarian thinkers like Thomas Sowell and Dr. Michael Laitman, men who dare to challenge conventional thinkers in their own sphere of influence.
 I encourage you to watch their way of communicating with others.
 How they transfer complex ideas that have deep emotional attachments without being sucked down the rabbit-hole into personal attacks of identity politics.

 These deep thinkers can agree and disagree on profound understandings without losing their spiritual balance.
 I encourage you to connect with these powerful figures in our enlightened society and watch their discussions.
 See their disagreements on complex issues.
 You may agree and disagree with them simultaneously on the same points of exploration.What can we learn from these great thinkers in the “Intellectual Dark Web“?